 What Sort of Investments Are We Talking About?

 Aside from the obvious answer – investing in various assets (cash flow producing assets), we also need to mention other investments, not many people talk about.
 Those investments revolve around time, effort, and will you put into your business.
-Many entrepreneurs make a mistake and stretch themselves too thin right at the beginning.
+Many entrepreneurs make mistakes and stretch themselves too thin right at the beginning.

 What you should do instead is take small but smart steps toward greatness.
 For instance, instead of trying to reach a global market with your business, focus on local first.